Program director

 SOWK 661.
 Psychodynamic Therapies.
 4 Units.

-Basis for understanding theoretical aspects of psychodynamic therapy, concepts and techniques of various types of psychodynamic interventions (e.g. interpersonal therapy and short-term dynamic therapy), and empirical data regarding efficacy of treatment orientation.
-Engagement in practice simulations, observing, and/or demonstration of psychodynamic therapy techniques required.
+Provides basis for understanding theoretical aspects of psychodynamic therapy, concepts and techniques of various types of psychodynamic interventions (e.g., interpersonal therapy and short-term dynamic therapy), and empirical data regarding efficacy of this treatment orientation for diverse populations.
+Requires engagement in practice simulations, observation, and/or demonstration of psychodynamic therapy techniques.

 Prerequisite: SOWK 757C.